BlackRookSoftware/SwingSet/README.md

 ### Other

-This program and the accompanying materials are made available under the terms of the LGPL v2.1 License which accompanies this distribution.
+This program and the accompanying materials are made available under the terms of the MIT License which accompanies this distribution.

-A copy of the LGPL v2.1 License should have been included in this release (LICENSE.txt).
+A copy of the MIT License should have been included in this release (LICENSE.txt).
 If it was not, please contact us for a copy, or to notify us of a distribution that has not included it.

-This contains code copied from Black Rook Base, under the terms of the MIT License (docs/LICENSE-BlackRookBase.txt).